Catherine, Princess of Wales: Early life and education

-Catherine Elizabeth Middleton was born on 9 January 1982 at the Royal Berkshire Hospital in Reading into an upper-middle-class family with ties to the landed gentry.
-Her parents, Michael Middleton and Carole (née Goldsmith), were a flight dispatcher and flight attendant at British Airways, respectively.
-She was baptised at St Andrew's Bradfield, a local parish church, on 20 June 1982.
-She has two younger siblings, Philippa ("Pippa") and James.
-Her paternal family benefited financially from trust funds; her great-grandparents Noël and Olive Middleton played host to members of the British royal family in the 1920s through to the 1940s.
-Her maternal family are descended from coal miners and have been described as working-class.
+Catherine Elizabeth Middleton was born on 9 January 1982 at the Royal Berkshire Hospital in Reading, the eldest child of Michael Middleton and Carole Middleton (née Goldsmith).
+Her parents were employed by British Airways; her father as a flight dispatcher and her mother as a flight attendant.
+She was baptised on 20 June at St Andrew's Bradfield, the local parish church.
+Catherine has two younger siblings, Philippa ("Pippa") (born 1983) and James (born 1987).
+Her paternal relatives benefited from family trust funds and were regarded as upper-middle-class with connections to the landed gentry; her great-grandparents Noël and Olive Middleton hosted members of the British royal family from the 1920s to the 1940s.
+Her maternal family, descended from coal miners, have been described as working-class.

-Middleton's family moved from Bradfield Southend, Berkshire, to Amman, Jordan, in May 1984, where Catherine attended an English-language nursery school.
-When her family returned to Berkshire in September 1986, she was enrolled aged four at St Andrew's School, a private school near Pangbourne in Berkshire.
-She boarded part-weekly at St Andrew's in her later years.
-In 1987 her mother founded Party Pieces, a privately held mail order company that sold party supplies and decorations.
-In 1995 the family moved to the village of Bucklebury where Catherine studied at Downe House School.
-She was a boarder at Marlborough College, a co-educational boarding school in Wiltshire, where she showed talent in sport and was captain of the girls' field hockey team.
-While attending the school, she was awarded a gold Duke of Edinburgh Award.
-She also underwent an operation on the left side of her head, reportedly to remove a lump, during the same period.
+In 1984, the Middletons moved from Bradfield Southend, Berkshire, to Amman, Jordan, where Catherine attended an English-language nursery school.
+Following the family's return to Berkshire in September 1986, she was enrolled at St Andrew's School near Pangbourne, a private school, where she later boarded part-weekly.
+In 1987, her mother founded Party Pieces, a privately owned mail-order company supplying party goods.
+The family relocated to Bucklebury in 1995, and Catherine continued her education at Downe House School, before becoming a boarder at Marlborough College in Wiltshire.
+At Marlborough, she played several sports and captained the girls' field hockey team.
+She earned a gold Duke of Edinburgh Award and underwent an operation on the left side of her head, reportedly to remove a lump, during this period.

-Despite being offered a place at the University of Edinburgh, Middleton took a gap year, studying at the British Institute of Florence in Italy and travelling to Chile to participate in a Raleigh International programme.
-She worked as a deckhand at the Port of Southampton in the summer preceding university.
-She subsequently enrolled at the University of St Andrews in Fife, Scotland, where she initially studied psychology before focusing solely on art history.
-She worked part-time as a waitress during her studies.
-Middleton was an active member of The Lumsden Club, which held fundraisers and community projects each year.
-In 2005 she graduated from the University of St Andrews with an undergraduate Master of Arts (2:1 Hons) in art history.
+Although offered a place at the University of Edinburgh, Middleton took a gap year, studying at the British Institute of Florence and travelling to Chile to join a Raleigh International programme.
+She worked as a deckhand at the Port of Southampton during the summer preceding university.
+She subsequently enrolled at the University of St Andrews in Fife, initially studying psychology before focusing solely on art history.
+While at university, she worked part-time as a waitress and was an active member of The Lumsden Club, which organised fundraising events and community projects.
+She graduated in 2005 with an undergraduate Master of Arts (2:1 Hons) in art history.